dotnet/AspNetDocs/aspnet/SameSite/owin-samesite.md

 ---
-title: Work with SameSite cookies using OWIN
+title: Work with SameSite cookies and the Open Web Interface for .NET (OWIN)
 author: rick-anderson
-description: Learn how to use to SameSite cookies in ASP.NET ms.author: riande ms.date: 12/6/2019
+description: Work with SameSite cookies and the Open Web Interface for .NET (OWIN) ms.author: riande ms.date: 12/6/2019
 uid: owin-samesite